andresmascl/andresmascl/README.md

 -->

 # Welcome!
-### 21 Jun 2026: Learning to integrate a GPS server with Payload and Next JS
+### 26 Jun 2026: Traccar + Refine integration
-I'm using a GPL project from times of 'ol for the GPS server and I'll be implementing an RBAC rules engine for accessing content through Plane.
-Will be publishing the project URL when I'm done
+I used Refine framework to wrapp around a Traccar GPS server UI.
+Here's the repo #traccar: https://github.com/andresmascl/traccar-refine-wrapper

 ### 18 Jun 2026: Learning to work with Astro and Sanity.io by building an online clothing catalog,
 Sanity CMS is a cloud-based headless Content Management System with a cool backend UI.
 By hooking it to an Astro JS page I made a lightspeed loading website by hosting the entire site in Cloudflare's CDN.
 By doing automatic compiling and redistributing of pure HTML pages every time the store site is modified during development or the clothing catalog updated the new data is sent cascading down to be cashed by the edge CDN automatically.